anaufal1/IF184401_DAA-F-_Q2_05111740000138_Naufal_05111740000141_Aurelia_05111740007007_Ismail/README.md

 1. Run the py file
 2. Enter 8 digit different numbers Range={0,1,2,3,4,5,6,7,8}
 3. If the puzzle showed up then its time to start to play
-4. Solve the puzzle until the numbers arranged until : 	</br>
+4. Solve the puzzle until the numbers arranged into : 	</br>
 	1,2,3</br>
 	4,5,6</br>
 	7,8,0

 5. Type a number you want to move and hit enter
+   E.g.
+       1 2 3
+       4 5 6
+       7 0 8
+       "please type the number of the piece to move : (q) to give up and show the solver (bfs) : "

+       if you input an 8, then it will move the zero to the right, which is the number of 8.
+       If you input a 5, then the zero will move up, 7 to left and etc.
+       So when you input an 8, the puzzle will be like this :

+       1 2 3
+       4 5 6
+       7 8 0

 6. Try moving as little as possible
 7. If you have given up, type 'Q' / 'q' and hit enter
 8. The solver will show you the steps using BFS algorithm